risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-join-clause.md

 #### Notes

-- The left table expression is an append-only table or source.
+- The left table expression is a table or source.
 - The right table expression is a table, index or materialized view.
 - The process-time syntax `FOR SYSTEM_TIME AS OF PROCTIME()` is included in the right table expression.
 - The join type is INNER JOIN or LEFT JOIN.
-- The Join condition includes the primary key of the right table expression.
+- The Join condition includes the primary key or index key of the right table expression.
+Please create an index on the right table expression if necessary.

 #### Example

-If you have an append-only stream that includes messages like below:
+If you have a source that emits messages like below:

 | transaction_id | product_id | quantity | sale_date  | process_time        |
 |----------------|------------|----------|------------|---------------------|